Why High-Achieving Men Lose Focus | Mark Aylward

 My daughter changed the way I run my business.

 She was a teenager at the time.
 Sharp, curious, the kind of kid who asks the questions most adults are afraid to ask.
-We had been having business conversations since she was young — she had a natural instinct for cutting through the noise and getting to what actually mattered.
+We had been having business conversations since she was young.
+She had a natural instinct for cutting through the noise and getting to what actually mattered.

 One afternoon I was struggling with focus.
 Not in an obvious way.
 I was busy.
 I was doing things.
 But nothing was moving the way it should have been and I couldn't put my finger on why.